 Will the Unitary Patent cover the whole of the EU?

-At present, 25 EU member states (out of 28) have signed up to the Unitary Patent with Spain, Poland and Croatia selecting to opt out.
+At present, 24 EU member states have signed up to the Unitary Patent with Spain, Poland and Croatia selecting to opt out (the official number of 25 still also includes the UK, although it has since withdrawn its ratification).
 Spain will likely not join due to language issues (Spanish is not an official language of the EPO).
 Croatia only joined the EU after the Unitary Patent Agreement was drawn up and may still join.
 Poland may also join at a later stage.
 The Unitary Patent also excludes a number of countries that are members of the EPC, but not of the EU.
 These countries cannot join the Unitary Patent unless they join the EU, and include: Switzerland, Norway, Albania, the Former Yugoslav Republic of Macedonia, Hungary, Iceland, Lichtenstein, Monaco, San Marino, Serbia and Turkey.
 Another point to note is that ratification of the legislation could be a gradual process.
 Technically, as few as 13 countries could be covered by the Unitary Patent when it first comes into effect (although more than that number have now ratified the agreement).
 If that is the case, applicants will have to consider carefully whether they require a mix of a Unitary Patent, and various national rights or EP validations.

 What will the Unified Patent Court do?